CarlRibbegaardh/create-react-app/packages/react-scripts/README.md

 ### Usage

-`yarn add -D carlribbegaardh-react-scripts`
+`yarn add -D carlribbegaardh-react-scripts`\
 `yarn workspace {your-workspace} add -D carlribbegaardh-react-scripts`

-Then change your package.json build (and/or watch) command from `"build": "react-scripts build"` to
+Then change your package.json build (and/or start) command from\
+`"build": "react-scripts build"`\
+ to\
  `"build": "carlribbegaardh-react-scripts build"`

 ## custom tsconfig!

 1. Add `env-cmd` to your project
-2. Copy tsconfig.json to tsconfig.build.json and tsconfig.watch.json
+2. Copy tsconfig.json to tsconfig.prod.json and tsconfig.dev.json
-3. Adjust them to build vs watch your project the optimal way.
+3. Adjust them to build vs start your project the optimal way.
 4. Add a .env file like this:

 ```
-TSCONFIG_BUILD=tsconfig.build.json
-TSCONFIG_WATCH=tsconfig.build.json
+TSCONFIG_PROD=tsconfig.prod.json
+TSCONFIG_DEV=tsconfig.dev.json
 ```

-5. Change your tsconfig.json to
+5. Change your tsconfig.json to\
-`"build": "env-cmd carlribbegaardh-react-scripts build"` `"start": "env-cmd carlribbegaardh-react-scripts start"`
+`"build": "env-cmd carlribbegaardh-react-scripts build"`\
+`"start": "env-cmd carlribbegaardh-react-scripts start"`

+6. Change your react-app-env.d.ts to\
+`/// <reference types="carlribbegaardh-react-scripts" />`

-Now the environment will behave like this:
+Now the environment will behave like this:\
-**tsconfig.json** is the file your editor will pick up.
+**tsconfig.json** is the file your editor will pick up.\
-**tsconfig.build.json** is the file used during build your cra app.
+**tsconfig.prod.json** is the file used during build your cra app.\
-**tsconfig.watch.json** is the file used when you start your cra app.
+**tsconfig.dev.json** is the file used when you start your cra app.